Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 Easy Testing of US-Web
 ----------------------

-Provided that no server already runs at TCP port #8080, just downloading the `get-us-web-from-sources.sh <https://raw.githubusercontent.com/Olivier-Boudeville/us-web/master/priv/bin/get-us-web-from-sources.sh>`_ script and running it with no specific parameter should suffice.
+Provided that no server already runs at TCP port #8080, just downloading the `get-us-web-from-sources.sh <https://raw.githubusercontent.com/Olivier-Boudeville/us-web/master/priv/bin/get-us-web-from-sources.sh>`_ script and running it with no specific parameter (ex: ``sh get-us-web-from-sources.sh``, as a normal user) should suffice.

-It should clone, build and run a test server, that should be available at `http://localhost:8080 <`http://localhost:8080>`_.
+This should result in US-Web being cloned and built, and a test server (if requested, see the ``--help`` script option for usage) should be configured and run.
+It should be then available at `http://localhost:8080 <`http://localhost:8080>`_.

+See also the `Server Deployment`_ section for, beyond a mere testing of US-Web, a setting up of it in a production context.

 -----------